jaross25/ArchThinkPadx220/README.md

-# Arch ThinkPad x220 Install
+# Arch ThinkPad x220 Install with UEFI

-## Introduction
+## 1 Introduction

-I created this guide on how to install Arch Linux on a ThinkPad x220 laptop.
+I created this guide on how to install Arch Linux on a ThinkPad x220 laptop with the UEFI interface.
+The ThinkPad x220 I used for this install was an i5 8GB RAM 250GB SSD.
+I used a bootable USB drive that contained the Arch Linux 2018.12.01 release which includes Kernel version 4.19.4.

-## Prereq
+## 2 Prereq

-You need to go into the BIOS and make sure that UEFI is turned on and that legacy will not start before EUFI
+Before installing, you need to make sure that USB booting is turned on as well as UEFI.
+You need to go into the BIOS and make sure that UEFI is turned on and that legacy will not start before EUFI.

-## Create USB with Arch Linux install
+## 3 Create USB with Arch Linux install

+Head over to https://www.archlinux.org and download the latest ISO image of Arch Linux.

+From Windows:

+Download the Rufus utility (https://rufus.ie/en_IE.html) and make the USB drive bootable with the Arch ISO you just downloaded.

-## Partition
+## 4 Partition

+You will want to parition the HDD / SSD to turn the storage device into multiple volumes.
+To do this we use the `parted` utility which is a tool to manage disk partitions in linux.
+Below are the commands that I used:

 `parted /dev/sda mklabel gpt`